Pimpla rufipes: Venom

 Pimpla rufipes is known to have a substantial amount of venom which is cytotoxic (causing cell death) and can paralyze its hosts.
-This paralysis of its hosts is due to a paralytic substance called pimplin in its venom, which allows for an easy oviposition.
+This paralysis of its hosts is due to a paralytic polypeptide called pimplin in its venom, which allows for an easy oviposition.
 Furthermore the venom of Pimpla rufipes has antibacterial properties to prevent bacterial entry into the host, similarly to other idiobont species.

 Pimpla rufipes injects venom during oviposition to condition its hosts.
-Venom is a complex mixture of proteins and polypeptides, which have been identified as enzymes, including phenoloxidase, endopeptidase, aminopeptidase, hydrolase, and angiotensin-converting enzyme.
+The venom is a complex mixture of proteins and polypeptides, which have been identified as enzymes, including phenoloxidase, endopeptidase, aminopeptidase, hydrolase, and angiotensin-converting enzyme.
 Constituents of the venom seem to possess cytolytic and paralytic factors, but the causes responsible for the effects are still unknown.
 The venom caused changes regardless of whether an external source of calcium was present, or whether venom was pre-treated with PTU.

 Several experiments have been run regarding the venom of Pimpla rufipes, as it is easy to culture on the tomato moth.
 When pupae of the tomato moth are injected with venom from Pimpla rufipes, they show an increased susceptibility to the fungal entomopathogen Metarhizium anisopliae Sorokin.
 This fact suggests that the venom of Pimpla rufipes may suppress the cellular immune defense mechanisms of L. oleracea.
 Injection of host pupae with the venom has a rapid, adverse effect on the normal respiration of L. oleracea.
 It is possible that severe changes to the host-metabolism may result in a general failure in the hosts' normal immune response defense.
 These findings are also supported from another experiment also using the tomato moth as a host.
 As the venom causes a general failure in the host's normal immune response, the venom would have to adversely affect haemocytes.
 This was shown in the experiment to be the case where "at sublethal doses venom has a potent anti-hemocyte action and can impair hemocyte-mediated immune responses."